Philips is a well-established name in the home appliances niche, but how good are their espresso machines, specifically Philips 3200 LatteGo?

 In my Philips 3200 LatteGo review, I’ll talk about all Philips 3200 series features.
 I’ll explain everything I liked, some design flaws I feel could be improved upon, and ways to get the most out of the machine.
 I’ll also provide alternatives and explain who this automatic espresso machine is best suited for.

 Philips 3200 LatteGo is a super automatic machine.
 Do I recommend this machine?
 Yes!
 It’s a fully automatic espresso machine that won’t break the bank, is easy to maintain, and brews several espresso drinks.

 - Dimensions: 17 x 14.5 x 9.5 in

 - Easy to clean and maintain: AquaClean water filter allows you to brew up to 5,000 cups before having to descale

-- Brew 5 different types of coffee beverages
+- Brew five coffee beverages and hot water

-- Intuitive Touch Display allows you to customize to your liking: aroma strength, coffee quantity, and amount of milk froth
+- Intuitive Touch Display allows you to customize to your liking: aroma strength, coffee quantity, and milk froth

 - Ceramic grinder with 12 settings

 Philips 3200 has a fully automatic milk frother, so you’ll have milk foam and steamed milk at the press of a button.